jasny/auth/README.md

 }
 ```

-If you get the values from a database, make sure to save them in a property for performance.
+If you get the structure from a database, make sure to save them in a property for performance.

 ```php
 class Auth extends Jasny\Auth implements Jasny\Authz